bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app.md

 - " public"
 - builds
 - getting-started
-summary: 'Add a new app to Bitrise: connect your repository, set up SSH keys, scan and configure your app, and register a webhook. '
+description: 'Add a new app to Bitrise: connect your repository, set up SSH keys, scan and configure your app, and register a webhook. '
 menu:
   getting-started-main: